Origins Story #2: Part 3

 “Thanks.”
 I admit, finding myself sending a weak smile back and flickering between his eyes.

-“Wa- hey, woah, wait just a second.”
+“Wa- hey, whoa, wait just a second.”
 I interrupt the bizarre mood between us, knocking his hands off of me and throwing mine up.
 “You still haven’t explained why you are currently inside my apartment.”

 “How did you know that I lived here?”
 I ask, brows knit together.
 “Have you been following me?”